 A number of blind people in India are not even aware that they have the right to vote, she says.
-"Very the right to vote, she says. often you have to fight with the polling official that you have the right to take in a companion into the booth.
-And not everyone can fight.
+"Very often you have to fight with the polling official that you have the right to take in a companion into the booth.
+And not everyone can fight."

 Things get tougher when it comes to the uneducated, poor blind.

-Sometimes they find that their vote has already been cast.
 Sometimes party workers come and drive them to the booth, promising to be the companion.
-Theirs is really a blind says Mittal.
+Theirs is really a blind vote.

-vote.

-"The blind are as much a part of
+"The blind are as much a part of the social situation.
 Even in rural areas, they are quite active.
 But the polling process for them is not an independent one.
-They have to depend on someone reliable," says A. K. Mittal, principal, blind school, Blind Relief Association of Delhi.
+They have to depend on someone reliable," says A K Mittal, principal, blind school, Blind Relief Association of Delhi.

-"We get reports that people in remote areas of some States like Uttar Pradesh, Bihar are not able to vote, because their votes are already cast.
-But again, there is no authentic survey to substantiate this contention,'
+"We get reports that people in remote areas of some states like Uttar Pradesh, Bihar are not able to vote, because their votes are already cast.
+But again, there is no authentic survey to substantiate this contention," says Mr Mittal.

-Talking of braille, he says maybe it would be difficult to have braille ballot papers, but postal ballot could
+Talking of Braille, he says maybe it would be difficult to have Braille ballot papers, but postal ballot could help.

-help.

 "There is no secret ballot for us.

-But there is no alternative," says J.

-L. Kaul, All India Confederation of
+But there is no alternative," says J L Kaul, All India Confederation of Blind.

-"Braille would have been possible if all the blind were educated," says Kaul, who has always voted, generally taking as a companion a worker of the party he wants to vote for.
-"This way I am sure of my vote," he says that the EC can at least keep the record of how many blind voted.
+"Braille would have been possi-

+ble if all the blind were educated," says Mr Kaul, who has always voted, generally taking as a companion a worker of the party he wants to vote for.
+"This way I am sure of my vote."
+He says that the EC can at least keep the record of how many blind voted.

-The visually impaired people are totally involved in the election process, says Narayanan, executive secretary, Blind Relief Association of Delhi.
+The visually impaired people are totally involved in the election process, says Mr Narayanan, executive secretary, Blind Relief Association of Delhi.

-They take the help of the polling officer, he says.
-"How can there be braille ballot sheets, when they do not even do regular surveys to find out how many blind people there are?" asks Narayanan.
+They take the help of the polling officer, he says. "how can there be Braille ballot sheets, when they do not even do regular surveys to find out how many blind people there are?" asks Mr Narayanan.

-"Braille is a very good point, but the problem with it would be that our staff, counting the votes, will not understand it,"says Chief Electoral Officer T. T. Joseph.
+"Braille is a very good point, but the problem with it would be that our staff, counting the votes, will not understand it," says chief electoral officer T T Joseph.